HOME SEARCH ALL TOPICS

 Counting sheep

-Some flocks of sheep were quite large and anyone trying to count them would quickly lose count, but there was a way round this:
+Where flocks of sheep were quite large, anyone trying to count them would quickly lose count, but there was a way round this.
 Each area of the country had its own way method.

-On farms in Lincolnshire where I grew up, a shepherd would count up to twenty in the local way and then pick up a small stone and put it in his pocket.
+On farms in Lincolnshire where I grew up, it was general practice to count sheep in units of 20 called scores where one score=20.
+A shepherd would count up to twenty and then pick up a small stone and put it in his pocket.
 At the end of the count, he would just count how many stones he had in this pocket, which told him the number of scores of sheep he had.

 This counting method stems back to the Celtic language with dialects tweaking how it was spoken in different parts of the country.
 In 1912, George Wright, of Minting, near Horncastle wrote the Lincolnshire way in my grandfather's autograph book.
-To us today it may looks like nonsense syllables, but apparently it worked well and was chanted like a rhyme.
+To us today it may look like nonsense syllables, but apparently it worked well and was chanted like a rhyme.

 page on counting sheet in an autograph book